LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Introduction

-To address these challenges, we propose \textbf{LL}M-guided \textbf{E}volution for \textbf{MA}terial discovery (\AlgName), \emph{a novel framework that uses LLM's scientific knowledge with evolutionary search, and chemistry-informed design principles to generate and refine candidates under multiple task-specific property constraints.} \AlgName \textbf{introduces a range of chemistry-informed design principles as operators for candidate generation and refinement}.
+To address these challenges, we propose \textbf{LL}M-guided \textbf{E}volution for \textbf{MA}terial discovery (\textbf{\AlgName}), \emph{a novel agentic framework that integrates LLM scientific priors with evolutionary search and chemistry-informed design principles to autonomously generate, evaluate, and refine candidate materials under multiple task-specific property constraints.} \AlgName \textbf{introduces a set of chemistry-informed design principles that act as operators to guide the LLM to generate and refine candidates iteratively}.
 These principles encode core knowledge across the entire materials discovery cycle, spanning compositional substitution, crystal structure manipulation, phase stability, and property-specific conditions.
 Unlike prior baselines, this chemically grounded generation integrates thermodynamic stability, enabling the systematic discovery of compounds that are both novel and experimentally realizable.
 At each iteration, the LLM fuses pretrained chemical knowledge with domain rules to balance exploration of chemical space and exploitation of promising leads.
-Candidates are expressed as crystallographic information files (CIFs) for downstream property prediction (Figure~\ref{fig:placeholder}B).
+The candidates are then expressed as crystallographic information files (CIFs) for downstream property prediction (Figure~\ref{fig:placeholder}B).
 Surrogate-assisted oracle models then estimate task-relevant physicochemical properties (Figure~\ref{fig:placeholder}C), and candidates are scored against both performance objectives and design constraints.
-Successful and failed trajectories are fed back to the LLM (Figure~\ref{fig:placeholder}D), enabling iterative refinement of subsequent generations.
+Successful and failed trajectories are fed back to the LLM (Figure~\ref{fig:placeholder}D), enabling evolutionary refinement of subsequent generations.
 Thus, \AlgName provides a principled framework for multi-objective discovery by explicitly enforcing stability and synthesizability to generate compounds that are not only novel but also physically realizable.